|Legler Systems Company|||||AP Menu|||||Contact Us|||||Help|||||Home||||

 Redefine system printer procedure AP92 allows the user to redefine where accounting reports are to be printed.
 If a disk file is specified, the AP report is written to a disk file from which it is displayed in a pop-up report window (92V) and then printed on paper by pressing function key F9.
 The computer program DBS892 associated with procedure AP92 is the same for all accounting modules.
 Computer procedure AP92 can be done at any time.

 Search procedure AP94 is used to search the AP System for any dollar amount, code value or text in the last x months and display a results screen of the search results along with the database record counts searched and found.
 Both uppercase letters and lowercase letters are tested to identify a match.
-The computer program DBS894 associated with procedure AP94 is the same for all accounting modules.
-This AP end-user procedure can be started at any time to search and lookup any accounts payable information, such as vendor names, dollar amounts, batch numbers, accounting periods, dates and invoice description.
+The computer program DBS894 associated with search procedure AP94 is the same for all accounting modules.
+This AP search procedure can be started at any time to search and lookup any accounts payable information, such as vendor names, dollar amounts, batch numbers, accounting periods, dates and invoice description.

 Inquiry procedure AP96 displays a list of the latest Vendor Master Records (AP01) or Vendor Invoice Records (AP02) that were updated online in descending chronological sequence by date and time.
 The computer program DBS896 associated with procedure AP96 is the same for all accounting modules.
 This online procedure can be started at any time to identify the most recent changes to the AP System.